 46 Disclosure as required by schedule V (A) (2) of the SEBI (Listing Obligation and Disclosure Requirements)

-47 The Company is not required to spend corporate social responsibility (CSR) for the financial year ending 31 March, 2024.
-During the financial year 31 March, 2023, the Company has spent Rs.16.60 Lakhs as per the provision of section 135 of the Companies Act, 2013.
+47 The Company has spent Rs.
+22.50 lakhs towards corporate social responsibility (CSR) for the financial year 31 March, 2025.
+During the financial year 31 March, 2024, the Company was not required to spent towards corporate social responsibility (CSR) as per the provisions of section 135 of the Companies Act, 2013.

 49 Information required under Section 186(4) of the Companies Act, 2013

-a) There are no loans given, guarantee given and securities provided during the year except loan to staff
+a) There are no loans given, guarantee given and securities provided during the year except loans to staff and margin trading funding as disclosed in notes.

 b) There are no investments made other than disclosed in Note 6.